-After five years as a womenswear brand, home-grown label Beyond The Vines has rebranded itself as a design studio, where no product category is off-limits.
-New to its offerings are a menswear line, bucket hats, stationery, AirPod cases and small home furnishings.
+After five years as a womenswear brand, home-grown label Beyond The Vines has rebranded into a design studio, where no product category is off-limits.
+New to their offerings are a menswear line, bucket hats, stationery, AirPod cases and small home furnishings.

-Launching the rebrand is a new 2,216 sq ft concept store at Ngee Ann City, designed to be "more approachable".
-It pays homage to the brand's design ethos with industrial-chic boltless racks and a striking blue cashier that doubles as a centrepiece installation.
+Launching the rebrand is a new 2,216 sq-ft concept store at Ngee Ann City, designed to be "more approachable".
+The airy space pays homage to the brand's design ethos with industrial-chic boltless racks and a striking blue cashier that doubles as a centrepiece installation.

 Sustainable shopping pop-up The Lounge by Zerrin returns

 For those looking to spend their dollar responsibly, sustainable retail pop-up The Lounge by Zerrin has returned for its third edition.

 Occupying the second floor of The Social Space cafe in Marina One, the pop-up store brings together more than 20 emerging brands that champion social and environmental values, featuring designers from Singapore, Bali, Cambodia and more.